syntevo/docs/src/SmartGit/Manual/DevelopmentProcesses/Feature-Flow.md

 > [!NOTE]
 > Your local repository must be up to date with the remote trunk branch from which you are branching the new feature.
-> If the remote has diverged, you will need to use a command such as pull to obtain the most recent commits from your main trunk branch.
+> If the remote has diverged, you will need to use a command such as pull to obtain the most recent commits from that trunk branch.

 After opening a repository from the Standard Window, use the **Start** button on the top ribbon, or select **Branch \| Configure Features** menu option, and provide the name for the feature.
 SmartGit will append the defined Feature Prefix to your feature branch name.